 Happy Heart Cafe

-This cheap and cheerful little gem of cafe was a short walk away from my hotel.
+This cheap and cheerful little gem was a short walk away from my hotel.
 I was lured in by the well-deserved killer good reviews online and the fact that they make a point of hiring disabled staff.
 Everyone working there was very friendly (as is pretty much everyone in Da Nang) and the service I received from my lovely hearing impaired waiter was top-notch.
 As far as the food goes, I can highly recommend the super tasty spag bol which is served with garlic bread.
-(I did take a pic but, alas, I consider it too blurry for the blog and my OCD won’t allow me to post it.)
+(I did take a pic but I consider it too blurry for the blog and my OCD won’t allow me to post it.)

 AVA Chocolate Patisserie & Tearoom